Adammatthiesen/astro-commercejs/package/README.md

-# `package-name`
+# `Astro-CommerceJS`

-This is an [Astro integration](https://docs.astro.build/en/guides/integrations-guide/) that TODO:description
+This is an [Astro integration](https://docs.astro.build/en/guides/integrations-guide/) that brings the CommerceJS SDK into Astro snap in package.

 ## Usage